fustilio/wordnet-playground/packages/wn-ts-web/README.md

 ## Features

-- **Microkernel Architecture** - Plugin-based design with relations, similarity, and translation plugins
+- **Microkernel Architecture** - Plugin-based design with comprehensive relations, similarity, and translation plugins
+- **Comprehensive Relations** - Complete support for all 70+ WordNet relation types
 - **SQLite WASM** - High-performance database operations in the browser
 - **OPFS Support** - Persistent storage using Origin Private File System
 - **Worker-First** - Designed to run in Web Workers for optimal performance